egecansev/ProjectEuler/README.md

 # ProjectEuler
-Solutions of challenging mathematical and computer programming problems.
+Solutions to challenging mathematical problems that are not to be solved with brute-force approaches, but with optimized algorithms.
 Most solutions on Python while some on C++ solutions for better performance.